Gerkinfeltser/image-metadata-display/README.md

 ## Features

 - **Inspect JPG, PNG & WEBP Metadata** - Opens a read-only document next to the image that displays the image file's metadata.
+- **Prettified JSON Metadata** - If the metadata contains JSON strings, they are displayed in a prettified format for better readability.

 ## Usage